AckerlyXu/heima/articles/service-fabric/service-fabric-diagnostic-how-to-use-elasticsearch.md

 | `<azure-region>` |The name of the Azure region where the Elastic Search cluster should be created. |
 | `<es-password>` |The password for the Elastic Search user. |

+>[!NOTE]
->[AZURE.NOTE] If you get a NullReferenceException from the Test-AzureResourceGroup cmdlet, you have forgotten to log on to Azure (`Add-AzureRmAccount`).
+> If you get a NullReferenceException from the Test-AzureResourceGroup cmdlet, you have forgotten to log on to Azure (`Add-AzureRmAccount`).

 If you get an error from running the script and you determine that the error was caused by a wrong template parameter value, correct the parameter file and run the script again with a different resource group name.
 You can also reuse the same resource group name and have the script clean up the old one by adding the `-RemoveExistingResourceGroup` parameter to the script invocation.